waterholeforum/docs/cp.md

 If your widget is a bit resource intensive – if it makes a HTTP request, or runs an expensive database query, for example – you can indicate that it should be loaded lazily, so as to not slow down the whole Dashboard loading.

-Simply set a static `$lazy` property to true on your component, and Waterhole will take care of the rest:
+Set a static `$lazy` property to true on your component, and Waterhole will take care of the rest:

 ```php
 class LatestResources extends Component